py4dstem/py4DSTEM/README.md

 [![DOI](https://zenodo.org/badge/148587083.svg)](https://zenodo.org/badge/latestdoi/148587083)

 py4DSTEM is a python tool for analysis of four-dimensional scanning transimission electron microscopy (4D-STEM) data.

-Its modules include
-- preprocessing
-- virtual imaging
-- bragg disk detection
-- strain mapping
-- fluctuation electron microscopy
-- radial distribution function analysis
-- differential phase contrast imaging
-- ptychography, data calibration
-- classification

-py4DSTEM is open source software distributed under a GPLv3 license.
+It is open source software distributed under a GPLv3 license.
 It is free to use, alter, or build on, provided that any work derived from py4DSTEM is also kept free and open.

 ## What is 4D-STEM?